eduolihez/hackathon-Dewi/README.md

 ## Acknowledgements

-- **TecnoCampus Hackathon:** For providing the platform and challenge.
+- **TecnoCampus Hackathon:** For providing the challenge and platform.
 - **Aigües de Mataró & MICA:** For their collaboration and support.
-- **Contributors:** Thanks to everyone who participated in the project development.
+- **Contributors:** Thank you to everyone who has contributed to the evolution of Dewi App.